Country of origin: cambodia

 [i] Do you like living in Paris?

 [r] Yes.
-When I was a kid in school, I learned things about Paris.
-I always hoped one day to come to Paris.
-It’s a beautiful city.
+When I was little, at school, I learnt about Paris.
+I always hoped to come to Paris one day.
+It’s a magnificent city.
 It was a dream.
-We were still hoping one day to come and visit Paris.
+We always hoped to come and visit Paris one day.
 Then I came to Paris, and I like it.
-But… sometimes I get bored and think about my homeland.
+But… sometimes I get bored and I think of my homeland.
 Human beings have feelings.
-Isn’t that right?
+Don’t they?
 Wherever you go, you think of your homeland.
-[Laughs]
+[Laughter]

-[i] And in Paris, what is your favorite place?
-What place?
+[i] And in Paris, what is your favourite place?
+Which place?

 [r] In Paris?
 In Paris… A few years after I arrived, I didn’t go anywhere.
-I was taking care of the children, I was working, I wasn’t going anywhere.
-I have visited few places in Paris.
-Then I made take-out dishes.
-After when I worked… in the restaurant business, I was able to travel abroad.
-I went to Nice, Monaco… I haven’t really traveled.
+I looked after the children, I worked, I didn’t go anywhere.
+I visited few places in Paris.
+Then I did takeaway.
+Then when I worked in the restaurant business, I was able to travel abroad.
+I went to Nice, to Monaco… I didn’t really travel.
 Spain, Italy, things like that…

-[i] And among the places where you lived in Paris, which ones did you like?
+[i] And among the places you lived in Paris, which ones did you like?

-[i] And your children, what do they do for a living?
+[i] And what do your children do for a living?

 [r] My children?
-My eldest daughter, when she arrived, she was already grown up.
-At school, the other children were small.
-She was tall, she didn’t have the heart to learn.
+My eldest daughter was already big when she arrived.
+The other children at school were small.
+She was big, she didn’t feel like learning.
 But she was a good student.
-The teachers loved him very much.
+The teachers liked her a lot.
 But she didn’t have the heart to learn.
-So soon enough, she started working.
+So she started working quite early.
 As a cashier.
-And then, the other children are accountants, receptionists, receptionists in hotels… The youngest of the girls, works in the Hauky company as an accountant.
+And then the other children are an accountant, a receptionist, a hotel receptionist… The youngest daughter works as an accountant for Hauky.

 [i] Where do they live?

-[r] They’re all married.
-They all started their families.
+[a] They are all married.
+They have all started families.
 They live in different places.
-Isn’t that right?
+Don’t they?

-[r] Yes in Paris.
-In 91, 94, 93.
-They live on their own.
-The boy, he lives with me, because he’s divorced.
+[a] Yes, in Paris.
+In the 91st, 94th, 93rd.
+They each live separately.
+The boy lives with me because he is divorced.
 He lives with me.

-[i] What language do you speak to them in?
+[i] What language do you speak to them?

-[r] At home, I spoke to them Cantonese.
-When I was a little girl, at home, we also spoke Cantonese.
-With the parents, I spoke hokkien.
-With… the staff of the house, who was Vietnamese, we spoke Vietnamese.
-That’s the way it was.
+[r] At home, I spoke Cantonese to them.
+When I was little, we also spoke Cantonese at home.
+I spoke Hokkien to my parents.
+We spoke Vietnamese to the household staff, who were Vietnamese.
+That’s how it was.
 That’s how I grew up.
-[Laughs]
+[Laughter]

 [i] And how many grandchildren do you have?